webiny/docs.webiny.com/docs/webiny-apps/headless-cms/features/environments.md

 You can create a new env and choose the base env which in this case is `production` env, or other env you created earlier.

-So, technically if you have `production` and `stage`, and want to create a `dev` you can select `stage` as your source.
+If you have `production` and `stage`, and want to create a `dev` you can select `stage` as your source.

 ![Add New Environments](/img/webiny-apps/headless-cms/features/environments/new-env.png)

 Env includes the Headless CMS features such as `content models`, `localization`, `roles&permissions`, `content model menus`.

-These features can change per env, including `production`, the data in other environments stays the same that means it is not affected.
+These features can change per env, including `production`, the data in other envs stays the same that means it is not affected.